Media Gaming Stations

 Console Gaming Stations

-The Media Library offers access to game stations with consoles: Wii, Wii U, PS2, PS3, PS4, Xbox 360, Xbox One, and Retron 5.
+The Media Library offers access to game stations with consoles: Wii, Wii U, PS2, PS3, PS4, Xbox 360, Xbox One, and Switch.
+A retro gaming station includes a retro DOS machine, NES classic, SNES classic, and PS classic.

 Virtual Reality Devices